auehc/auehc.github.io/_posts/Events/2020-12-30-21-Cyber-Boot-Camp.md

 <img src="/assets/events/cyber-boot-camp-2021/LANL-CBC-Flyer.jpg">

-## Sandia National Laboraroties: TracerFIRE
+## Sandia National Laboratories: TracerFIRE
 Sandia National Laboratories: TracerFIRE (CBC-SNL-2021) will place students in the role of incident responders following a cyber attack.
 CBC-SNL-2021 will provide students the opportunity to practice critical thinking and problem solving, experience using tools and incident response techniques and work with a team to solve challengin problems.
 The event will be entirely virtual